Best Mattress for Arthritis in 2026

 Fortunately, small changes—starting with the right mattress—can make a big difference.
 The best mattress for arthritis is one that cushions tender joints, supports spinal alignment, and minimizes pressure on key areas like the shoulders, hips, and knees.
 Keep reading to see which mattresses made our list after months of testing.

-- Excellent balance for firmness and support
+Excellent balance for firmness and support and exceptional pain relief

-Best mattresses for arthritis in 2025
+Best mattresses for arthritis in 2026

-- WinkBed Plus: Best Overall
+- WinkBed Plus: Best for Back Pain and Arthritis

 - Saatva Rx: Best for Overall Pain Relief and Arthritis